What Lies Beneath Creeping to The Surface 15 Years Later

 Still from What Lies Beneath

-Of course, the film was given props being spoofed the following year in Scary Movie 2, in which Cindy seduces the professor in the kitchen, then, Ray suddenly appears in the same dress.
-There is a deleted scene where Cindy has to save herself from drowning like Claire had to with hilarious results.
-Also, in 2002, What Lies Beneath was remade in India, under the name Secret.
+Of course, the film was given props being spoofed the following year in Scary Movie 2, in which Cindy seduces the professor in the kitchen, and then Ray suddenly appears in the same dress.
+There is a deleted scene where Cindy has to save herself from drowning as Claire did, with hilarious results.
+Also, in 2002, What Lies Beneath was remade in India under the name Secret.
 Needless to say, there has always been something about the supernatural that has intrigued and feared people throughout the ages.
-Whether it be curiosity and fear of the unknown or wanting to get in touch with someone, who has “crossed over.”
+Whether it be curiosity and fear of the unknown or wanting to get in touch with someone who has “crossed over.”
 What Lies Beneath delves into both issues as well as fidelity, age-old issues that will continue to be relevant until we find out what lies beneath the human psyche.

 DreamWorks Pictures